Anchal Khanna, MS, LCMFT, CGT

 Her work experience as a therapist has included working in outpatient settings such as university counseling centers, private practice, and mental health agencies.
-Along with working as a therapist with Sequence, she was for over 10 years the Assistant Director at the counseling center of George Mason University, and currently counsels students at the University of Maryland Shady Grove Campus.
+Along with working as a therapist with Sequence, she was also the Assistant Director at the counseling center of George Mason University, and currently counsels’ students at the University of Maryland Shady Grove Campus.

 With warmth, humor, and consistently considerate behavior, Anchal brings many gifts to her role as a therapist.
 Anchal uses collaborating, empowering and solution focused conversations in assisting her clients to facilitate change and create positive movement in their lives.
 A native of India, Anchal has lived across the States working and attending school in various regions.
 Her ability to connect on a personal and therapeutic level across cultures, class, gender, and age, enriches her ability to connect and support each individual she works with.

-Anchal has completed the advanced level (3) of the Gottman method of couples therapy and is currently accepted into the rigorous Gottman Couples Therapist certification program.
-She is certified as a Gottman Educator to facilitate the Bringing Baby Home program for new and expecting parents that helps them sustain their relationship and be effective parents.
-She is also a certified Mental Health First Aid instructor.
+Anchal is a Certified Gottman Therapist and has completed a highly rigorous training in couples' therapy from the Gottman Institute.
+She is also certified as a Gottman Educator to facilitate the Bringing Baby Home program for new and expecting parents that helps them sustain their relationship and be effective parents.

 In addition Anchal presents for the State Department on issues of cultural adjustments for those working internationally, and has led corporate training programs for the Sequence Institute in mindfulness meditation and wellness

 When not working Anchal spends time with her husband and children, enjoying the DC area.

 - M.S.
 Marriage and Family Therapy, Northern Illinois University

 - B.A. & M.A.
 Psychology, University of Mumbai, India